05bit/coverme/README.md

 ### How to grant user access to Glacier?

-In IAM panel on user's details page:
+In Amazon Identity and Access Management (IAM) panel on user's details page:
 _Permissions tab_ -> _Inline Policies_ (click to expand) -> **Create User Policy**

 Then choose _Policy Generator_, and then: